AdamLotfalla/Notelet/README.md

 ## Test the app
-Watch a demo video [here](https://drive.google.com/file/d/1Ewvd04BcNNxMeVvaZ1t5m0JgaQ1zVXXC/view?usp=sharing) Download the program for this [drive](https://drive.google.com/drive/folders/1eHFIcFspGgeAo4dQFW-o4aptjiVGgcJl?usp=sharing)
+Watch a demo video [here](https://drive.google.com/file/d/1Ewvd04BcNNxMeVvaZ1t5m0JgaQ1zVXXC/view?usp=sharing) , or ownload the program for this [drive](https://drive.google.com/drive/folders/1eHFIcFspGgeAo4dQFW-o4aptjiVGgcJl?usp=sharing)

 ## Basic controls
 - On the left panel, you have the color pane on the top.
 You can choose what color to change: foreground or background, and then choose the color for that choice.
 The color chosen will appear beside its corresponding radiobox.